kemckinnmsft/HOL3000/instructions.md

 Often, this can help drive an appropriate level of urgency and attention to the risk customers face if they delay rolling out AIP classification and protection.

 In this exercise, we will install the AIP scanner and run it against repositories in discovery mode.
-Later in this lab (after configuring labels and conditions) we will revisit the scanner to perform automated classification, labeling, and protection of sensitive documents.
+Later in this lab (after configuring labels and conditions), we will revisit the scanner to perform automated classification, labeling, and protection of sensitive documents.
 This Exercise will walk you through the items below.

 - [Configuring Azure Log Analytics](#configuring-azure-log-analytics)
 - [AIP Scanner Setup](#aip-scanner-setup)